sravi1210/Programming-Languages-Lab-2020/README.md

 # Programming Languages Lab - 2020 (IIT Guwahati)
-## This Github Repo Contains All Assignment And Slides For Programming Languages Lab - 2020.
+## This Github Repository Contains All Assignment And Slides For Programming Languages Lab - 2020.